-Online form address: Equal Opportunity & Title IX Complaint Form
+Online Equal Opportunity & Title IX Complaint form: EO & Title IX Complaint Form

 STATEMENT OF POLICY ADDRESSING SEX OFFENDER REGISTRATION

 The federal Campus Sex Crimes Prevention Act requires colleges and universities to issue a statement advising the campus community where information concerning registered sex offenders may be obtained.
 The act also requires registered sex offenders to provide to appropriate state officials, notice of each institution of higher education in the state in which the offender is employed, carries on a vocation, or is a student.